cfhirsch/adventofcode2023/README.md

 Writing the code to figure out which tiles were neighbors (i.e. reachable via a pipe) of a current tile was straightforward if slightly tedious.
 Between the examples and my puzzle input, there were only two possible kinds of tiles that the start tile could be; instead of writing a function that could handle all conceivable cases, my code only works for the specific instances that I've been given, so very well may not work for all puzzle inputs.

+### Part Two:
+I'll have to find the time to think about this one a little more.

+## Dec 11

+### Part One:
+Initially just expanded the initial input array (well, a list of strings) into the expanded "sky", then calculated distance using Metropolitan distance metric.

+### Part Two:
+This one forced me to refactor the original code to instead keep track of which rows and columns need to be expanded.
+Then, to calculate distance, iterate from minX to maxX, and from minY to maxY, incrementing by 1 or by the inflation factor, depending on whether the row/column needs to be expanded.